lp-code/levelup-terraform/README.md

 # LevelUp — Terraform

-Introduction of basic concepts, resources, operations/commands/workflows for Terraform.
+Introduction of concepts, resources, operations/commands/workflows for Terraform.

 AKA, the things that can't be learned by banging the keyboard for